charliemeyer2000/cra-template-cgm/README.md

 ## Overview

 This is a template for creating a new CRA project created by [Charlie Meyer](https://charliemeyer.xyz).
-It is based upon the Create React App (CRA) [template](https://create-react-app.dev/docs/custom-templates/).
+It is based upon the Create React App (CRA) [template](https://create-react-app.dev/docs/custom-templates/) with customization.

 This includes the following: